Cottage Cheese for Babies

-You can also buy cottage cheese with varying levels of fat, depending on the fat quantity of the milk used to prepare it.
-Whilst full fat/ whole milk cottage cheese is perfectly fine - even desirable - for babies (here's why) - it's a good idea to switch to a reduced fat variety when baby reaches 2 years of age.
+Whilst full fat/ whole milk cottage cheese is perfectly fine – even desirable – for babies (here’s why) – it’s a good idea to switch to a reduced fat variety when baby reaches 2 years of age.

 So whilst cottage cheese is a useful addition to baby's diet in terms of calcium intake, it's important to include other calcium sources too.